 |Filing Fees||Divorce petitions cost over $200 to file.
 However, if you have a low income, you may be eligible for a fee waiver.|

-If you are thinking of getting divorced in Idaho, it’s a good idea to consult with an experienced local divorce lawyer.
-A good divorce lawyer will tell you about your legal rights and the financial implications of getting divorced.
 Sometimes filing for divorce on your own and entering into a separation agreement with your spouse can be a way to amicably end a divorce.
 Without knowing what you are giving up, you could be waiving your rights to shared property or assets.
-With a lawyer, at least you’ll know what you’re giving up to make the divorce happen.
+If you consult with a lawyer, at least you’ll know what you’re giving up to make the divorce happen.

 Note: State laws are updated regularly.
 It’s a best to verify these divorce laws by contacting a knowledgeable family law attorney or conducting your own legal research.